Al-Sad/TF-Connectivity/Brain Networks/Conventional/README.md

-This folder contains the tempo-spectral FBN for each subject using the conventional connectivity measures.
+This folder contains the tempo-spectral FBN for each subject using the conventional connectivity measures generated via the main script *main_2_conventional_bfns.m*